 PROJECT SANCTUARY: Active duty, veteran and wounded warrior families participate in six-day therapeutic retreat in the mountains of Colorado.
 The focus is always on supporting the family as a whole unit.
 The retreats utilize therapeutic recreation as a way to reconnect and reintegrate along with sessions in "healthy marriages" and "finance".
-Past retreat successes have strengthened the founding principles that healing takes time and requires the family to be together in an environment in which they feel comfortable.
+Past retreat successes strengthened the founding principles that healing takes time and requires the family to be together in an environment in which they feel comfortable.
 Activities include horseback riding, hiking, fishing, snow skiing, art and all sessions carry a therapeutic component tailored to each individual's physical and mental needs.
+This year, the USO has supported more than 30 families through this program and there are two more retreats scheduled for the remainder of 2013.

 FAMILY STRENGTHENING CAMPS: Partnerships with best-in-class organizations like the National Military Family Association, the Armed Services YMCA, and the Tragedy Assistance Program for Survivors, give the USO the opportunity to provide our nation's healing heroes and their families, as well as families of the fallen with the chance to reconnect, reintegrate and rejuvenate.
 The camps offer specific programming uniquely geared to the challenges our military families face.
 For example, camps create opportunities for children to meet other children whose parents have sustained a wound, illness or injury.
 Families leave these events with the tools they need to help them adapt to challenges and keep their families strong and together.
+The USO supported 24 camps year to date with several more scheduled by the end of 2013.

-USO/SYRACUSE UNIVERSITY'S INSTITUTE FOR VETERANS AND MILITARY'S OPERATION JUMPSTART WORKSHOPS: Entrepreneurship and small business ownership is a key opportunity for wounded, ill and injured service members, their families and caregivers.
+USO/SYRACUSE UNIVERSITY'S INSTITUTE FOR VETERANS AND MILITARY'S OPERATION JUMPSTART WORKSHOPS: Entrepreneurship and small business ownership are key opportunities for wounded, ill and injured service members, their families and caregivers.
 Troops and their families are natural entrepreneurs, possessing the skills, experience and leadership to start businesses and shape their future.
-With Operation Jumpstart, the USO supports training in entrepreneurship to wounded ill and injured troops, their spouses and caregivers.
-After the two-day workshop, participants will have created a Feasibility Analysis that will serve as the basis for future business planning efforts.
+With Operation Jumpstart, the USO supports training in entrepreneurship to wounded, ill and injured troops, their spouses and caregivers.
+After the two-day workshop, participants create a Feasibility Analysis that serves as the basis for future business planning efforts.
 It is designed to assist them in developing an 'actionable' plan for subsequent efforts focused on launching a new venture.
-Following their participation, attendees will have the opportunity to apply to attend the nine-day Entrepreneurship Bootcamp for Veterans program hosted at various universities across the United States.
+Following their participation, attendees can attend the nine-day Entrepreneurship Bootcamp for Veterans program hosted at various universities across the United States.
 This is a natural extension to the exposure these troops receive to starting their own businesses during the two-day workshop.
+The USO, in collaboration with Syracuse University, has hosted eight workshops through August, with five more scheduled through the end of 2013.

 USO/ASPENPOINTE PEER NAVIGATOR PROGRAM: The USO works with AspenPointe, one of the largest nonprofits based in Colorado serving individuals and families.
 They focus on behavioral health issues, substance abuse, employment, career development, education, housing, jail diversion/reintegration, telephonic wellness and provider network services.
 The AspenPointe Peer Navigator Program seeks to serve wounded, ill and injured troops, as well as active duty troops embarking on the transition to civilian sector.
 Through a full-time navigator whose connection to the military provides them with similar experiences, the program works to help the integration process be less stressful and much smoother- providing that much needed "concierge" type service to these men and women as they to navigate the winding road of transition.
-The USO works to identify healing heroes, as well as active duty troops at Ft Carson, CO and assists them and their families to connect with AspenPointe and community resources.
+The USO works to identify healing heroes, as well as active duty troops at Ft Carson, Colo. and assists them and their families to connect with AspenPointe and community resources.